Computer tower: Midi-tower

 The marketing term midi-tower sometimes refers to cases smaller than a mid-tower but still larger than a mini-tower (see below), typically with two to three external bays.
 Other times the term may be synonymous with mid-tower.

 Mini-tower

 Mini-tower cases, between 12 in and 16 in in height, slot between the Mini-ITX specification for small-form-factor PCs and the archetypal mid-tower.
 Mini-towers typically will only accommodate microATX motherboards and for this reason sell in fewer numbers in the consumer market than the other size classes of computer towers.
 Traditionally, mini-towers had only one or two disk drive bays (either 5.25-inch or 3.5-inch).

+Deskside

+The term deskside is primarily a term of art in the workstation market, referring to computer towers with a much wider footprint than traditional domestic tower units.
+These wider deskside cases accommodate a far greater amount of central processing units (CPUs), drive bays, memory slots, expansion slots, peripherals, and I/O adapters, among other devices.